FAQ

 For every verified domain, Xpiry checks:

-• The SSL/TLS certificate served on port 443 — issuer, subject, validity dates, days until expiry.
+• The SSL/TLS certificate served on port 443 (or your configured port): issuer, subject, validity dates, days until expiry.

 On every check, Xpiry also compares the new certificate to the previous one and records anything that changed, so you get a full audit trail per domain.